andrewHeZhaodong/PhD-Finance-Machine-learning/README.md

 Normally the machine learning in fiance papers can be mostly (not all) found in the following places:

-1. Working papers in public database: SSRN(more finance papers), arXiv(more computer science paper) and some university-owned database(MIT, Chicago booth)
+1. Working papers in public database: SSRN(more finance and social science papers), arXiv(more computer science paper) and some university-owned database(MIT, Chicago booth)

 2. Journal paper:
     1. Expert System with Applications (3)